Sjj1024/PakePlus/README.md

 ## FAQ

-1. Mac users may see an “App is damaged” warning on installation. click cancel and Run the following command, then reopen the app:
+1. Mac users may see an “App is damaged” warning on installation. click cancel and Run the following command, then reopen the app:（This is because the application requires an official signature to avoid the prompt of "The application is damaged" popping up after installation.
+However, the cost of the official signature is $99 per year...
+Therefore, it is necessary to manually bypass the signature to use it normally.
+   ）

 ```sh
 sudo xattr -r -d com.apple.quarantine /Applications/PakePlus.app